University of Notre Dame Press

 The University of Notre Dame Press is a university press that is part of the University of Notre Dame in Notre Dame, Indiana, United States.
-The press was founded in 1949, and is the largest Catholic university press in the world.
+The press was founded in 1949, and claims to be the largest Catholic university press in the world.

 The University of Notre Dame Press is currently a member of the Association of University Presses, to which it was admitted in 1959.
 Domestic distribution for the press is currently provided by the University of North Carolina Press's Longleaf Services.